 similar previous cases

 There is no fixed formula.
-It is tailored to the individual case.
+It is case-by-case.

 Step 3: Medical assessment

-In cases of permanent or long-term injury, a medical end state is often required.
+For permanent or long-term injuries, a medical end state is required.
 Only then can it be properly assessed:

 -